 The Honest Struggle, a documentary featuring Sadiq Davis, was screened at the Lighthouse Mosque on September 28.

-The hour-long film takes the audience down and around the peaks and valleys of re-entry, the process of being released after years of incarceration, depicting the many of the struggles Sadiq and many like him experience.
+The hour-long film takes the audience down and around the peaks and valleys of re-entry, the process of being released after years of incarceration, depicting the many of the struggles many like him experience.
 Justin Mashouf directed the film.

 Filmed mostly in Chicago, IL, the film follows Sadiq, formerly Darrell Davis, shortly before his release after 25 years in prison, and over the next three years up until his eventual relocation to Los Angeles.